charlesbrandt/public/code/version_control/git.md

 https://www.google.com/search?q=linux+git+server
 linux git server - Google Search

-It is best to have a local master repo that different machines can clone from.
-You can create a copy of the master repository by running:

-    cd /path/to/current/checked/out/repository
-    git clone --bare . /path/to/master/repository

 When you're not on the server (e.g. created the repo somewhere else), you need to create a blank repo on the server first:

   - Log into the server machine.
-    - Create a bare repo using `git init --bare`
+  - Create a bare repo using

+        git init --bare

+  - On the client machine check for existing origins

+        git remote -v

+    (if you need to delete an existing origin):

+        git remote remove origin

-    - On the client machine you can push your repo to the server.
+  - push your repo to the server

         git remote add origin ssh://user@server:/GitRepos/myproject.git

     followed by

-    git push origin master
+        git push origin main

+On the server, it is best to have a local master 'bare' repo that different machines can clone from.
+You can create a copy of the master repository by running:

+    cd /path/to/current/checked/out/repository
+    git clone --bare . /path/to/master/repository

 [via](https://stackoverflow.com/questions/6167905/git-clone-through-ssh)